SirYancy/computer-apps-primer/ch5-databases/5-4-tables-2.md

 5. Ensure that you are importing to the correct table.
 Click **Finish**.
 6. You don't need to save your import steps.
 Now, open the **Pet** table and observe the results:<br />![pets done](images/5-4/5-3-pets_done.png)

 That's it for now.
 We will add more tables later, but this is enough to do some simple **queries** and searches.
 Save your tables, close them, and don't forget to **Compact & Repair**.
+And then upload it to the class portal.